Eurofighter Typhoon Specifications

 On April 16, 2018 it was announced that Saudi Arabia had agreed to purchase 48 additional Eurofighter Typhoon aircraft.

-Black Horse Model has the Eurofighter Typhoon ARF with a wingspan of 48 3/4 in. and a length of 64 in.
+The Black Horse Model RC Eurofighter Typhoon ARF with a wingspan of 48 3/4 in. and a length of 64 in.
 Recommended power for the all wood model is a TP 5660-9D motor turning a 120 mm EDF unit.
 Weight is around 16 lbs.

 The Eurofighter Typhoon from Freewing is PNP that has a 38 in. wingspan and is 55 in. long.
 Included is thrust vectoring, nav lights, retracts, drop tanks and a 3748 – 1450 kV motor turning a 90 mm fan unit.
 Weight is about 6 3/4 lbs.